Defining Algorithms

 In the inputs parameter of the script, under the thing or location node, you will find:

-• eventsCsvUrl: the URL where to retrieve a CSV with all events (FAILURE, ANOMALIES, OPERATION) that were active within the dataset range.
+• eventsCsvUrl: the URL from which to retrieve a CSV with all events (FAILURE, ANOMALIES, OPERATION) that were active within the dataset range.

 {